AuDigitalHealth/lingo/docs/design/architectural-decisions.md

 ### Use Managed Service Task system

-The application integrates to and users the Managed Service Task system for workflow management rather than impose its own.
+The application should integrate with and use the Managed Service Task system for workflow management rather than impose its own.
 This allows for easy integration and seamless interoperation from a user perspective with the Managed Service and its workflows.

-### Ticket based authoring
+### Ticket-based authoring

-The application orientates authoring around "tickets".
+The application should orientate authoring around work "tickets".
 These are used to represent a unit of work, typically a product from an external registry (i.e. the Australian Register of Therapeutic Goods), or requests from stakeholders.